zigotica/tilde/readme.md

 ## Install other software

-You can get a list of manually installed formuli with `brew bundle dump` (this will create a file called Brewfile).
-You can also list the formuli installed manually by typing `brew leaves --installed-on-request`.
+You can get a list of manually installed formulae with `brew bundle dump` (this will create a file called Brewfile).
+You can also list the formulae installed manually by typing `brew leaves --installed-on-request`.
 In my case, I will need to install:

 Brew:
+bash
+bash-completion@2
+coreutils
 exa
-tmux
+ffmpeg
+fzf
+git
+git-lfs
+htop
+mas
 neovim
+nvm
+pfetch
 plug
-nvm
-node
-bash-completion@2
-htop
 the_silver_searcher
-fzf
+tmux
+wakeonlan
+wget
 yarn
 youtube-dl
-wakeonlan

 Brew casks:
 alacritty